avannaa/illuminati-zone/power.md

 how difficult could power calculation be?? very, in fact.
 in theory, calculating power is actually easily the most difficult part :o

-luckily, the acceptable margin of error is, like, very wide.
+luckily, the acceptable margin of error is, like, very large (relatively).
-the beam can save you, the hole is quite large and all <3
+the beam can save you, the hole is quite big, spin might pull it back in (for some shots), and all that <3

 let's start by thinking about the factors that influence power: **terrain**, **slope**, **wind** and **height**.
 ah, there's also **spin** :o